kaleidawave/kaleidawave.github.io/src/posts/hackernews-clone-prism-rust.md

 So I would say that Prism compiler builds the smallest bundle sizes.
 Its also true that 12.6kb of JavaScript is all the JS ever needed.
 With the JIT hydration there is no need for JS blobs or other stuff to enter the JS client runtime.
 So although other solutions may say they have 15kb bundle there is likely going to be a extra 10kb of JS on each request for doing state hydration.

 Actual HN runs on ~4kb of non compressed JS but then it is not a spa or framework built so I don’t think there is any comparison with it.
-On the other hand the svelte/sapper HN implementation runs on 30kb of JS (although it doesn’t seem to minified).
+On the other hand the svelte/sapper HN implementation runs on 30kb of JS (although it doesn’t seem to be minified).
 So Prism is looking very good for small frameworks.
 But when it comes to these small numbers it doesn’t really matter, as long as its under 50kb of JS its pretty responsive.

 Coming back to the size, with any abstraction or automated approach there is bound to be more JS outputted than writing it out by hand.
 Prism automates a lot of stuff, and provides the declarative approach that exists in all other client side frameworks while keeping the bundle size very low: